HSLdevcom/digitransit-site/src/pages/en/developers/apis/4-realtime-api/vehicle-positions-2/index.md

 ### The payload

 The payload is an UTF-8 encoded, compact JSON string.
+The JSON contains a single key-value pair where the key is equivalent to the event type of the message and the value is an object describing the event.

-Here is an example:
+Here is an example of a vehicle position message (with `VP` key):

 ```json
 {